 State notary training and notary exam requirements vary widely.
-Many states do not require any notary training, education or notary exam.
+Many states do not require any training, education or exam.

 Eight states require a state-approved notary training course: California, Colorado, Florida, Missouri, Nevada, North Carolina, Oregon, and Pennsylvania.
 DC requires an orientation session.
 Delaware requires education for electronic notaries.

-State-approved training courses must include all training elements required by the state notary regulator, usually the Secretary of State (SOS).
+State-approved training courses must include all training elements required by the state regulator, usually the Secretary of State (SOS).
 Course content must be updated when there are changes in notary laws, rules, and regulations.

 Eight states require notary applicants to pass a notary exam, but no training course: Connecticut, Hawaii, Louisiana, Maine, Montana, Nebraska, New York and Utah.
 Wyoming has an optional exam that is encouraged.